purescript/purescript-parallel/docs/README.md

 withCallback :: forall eff a. ((a -> Eff eff Unit) -> Eff eff Unit) -> Parallel eff a
 ```

-Create a parallel computation from an actions which takes a callback
+Create a parallel computation from an action which uses a callback.

 This function is just shorthand for `inParallel <<< ContT`.